In this article we will discuss the 8 questions to ask a financial advisor that will help you assess their expertise, fees, and approach!

 7. What’s Your Investment Philosophy?

-Understanding your advisor’s investment approach can help you to reduce unrealistic expectations and confusion.
-For example, if your financial advisor has a passive investment philosophy, you might be confused when they don’t attempt to trade your accounts as the market is falling.
-Alternatively, if your financial advisor has an active investment philosophy, you might be overwhelmed with the frequency of trade confirmations and charges listed on your investment statements.
+Example: If your financial advisor has a passive investment philosophy, you might be confused when they don’t attempt to trade your accounts as the market is falling.
+Alternatively, if your financial advisor has an active investment philosophy, you might be overwhelmed with the frequency of trade confirmations and charges you see.

 8. What Tax Hit Do I Face If I Invest with You?